-Are you interested in a stunning Siberian cat?
+What color are Siberian cats?
+They come in so many beautiful colors, you will love them all, especially if you are interested in a stunning Siberian cat as a pet.
 Read on for more information about the Siberian breed and the many gorgeous colors and patterns they come in.

-The Beautiful Colors and Patterns of Siberian Cats
+The Beautiful Colors And Patterns Of Siberian Cats

 Known as Russia’s national treasure, Siberian cats have been mentioned throughout Russian history, fairy tales, and folklore for centuries.
 The Siberian is a slow-maturing cat breed that takes around five years to fully mature.
 They are known as a kind, playful, and patient cat breed that is excellent for any family looking for a loving, fluffy companion.
-(1)

-What color are Siberian Cats?
+So, what color are Siberian Cats?

-- Brown or Black Siberian Tabby (tabby patterned cats are any cats with dark mottled or streaked fur)
+- brown or black Siberian tabby (tabby patterned cats are any cats with dark mottled or streaked fur)

-- Calico (white with unbrindled patches of two other colors)
+- calico (white with unbrindled patches of two other colors)

-- Smoke (white undercoat that is deeply tipped in a darker color)
+- smoke (white undercoat that is deeply tipped in a darker color)

-- Selfs (full, solid color, no pattern showing)
+- selfs (full, solid color, no pattern showing)

-- Neva Masquerade (Color pointed, color only appearing on their legs, tails, and face) All Siberian kittens have blue eyes.
+- neva masquerade (Color-pointed, color only appearing on their legs, tails, and face) All Siberian kittens have blue eyes.
 However, Neva Masquerade patterned Siberian cats are the only Siberian cats that still have blue eyes upon maturity.

-- Bicolor or White Siberian Cats (all white or mostly white)
+- bicolor or white Siberian cats (all white or mostly white)

 Here are some of the most common Siberian cat colors:

-- Silver (often appearing “smokey”)
+- silver (often appearing “smokey”)

-As always, Spot is here to help you provide your cat with the very best!
-Check out our coverage inclusions to learn about how Spot helps cover vet costs and get your free quote for pet insurance below.
+As always, Spot plans are here to help you provide your cat with the very best!
+Check out our coverage inclusions to learn about how Spot Pet Insurance helps cover vet costs and get your free quote for pet insurance below.